scheiber/saucesource/README.md

 ## Acknowledgments

-Much gratitude goes towards the testers and reviewers of this project, particularly [Jossy Pascasio](https://github.com/named-josie) for design consulting, and [Pratima Roy](https://github.com/PratimaRoy) for user experience review.
+Much gratitude goes towards the testers and reviewers of this project, including my instructors Myra Smith, Gary Kertis, and Tristan Angieri, as well as my colleagues [Jossy Pascasio](https://github.com/named-josie) for design consulting, and [Pratima Roy](https://github.com/PratimaRoy) for user experience review.

 ## Screenshots